olcf/olcf-user-docs/services_and_applications/slate/networking/networkpolicy.rst

 .. note::

-  The key value pair, or label, under **spec.podSelector.matchLabels** will need to match exactly to the pod in your namespace that the policy is for example the above NetworkPolicy would match pods with these labels set:
+  The key value pair, or label, under **spec.podSelector.matchLabels** must match exactly to the labels of the pod in your namespace that the policy is intended for.
+For example, the above NetworkPolicy would match pods with these labels set:

   .. code-block:: yaml